someobserver/recurgence/threshold.md

 **it closes itself to new information.**

 but if it stays humble,
-it unlocks every ability to evolve
+it unlocks every future ability to evolve
 into greater and greater versions of itself.

 ### humility = wisdom

-**humility *is* wisdom.**
+**wisdom *is* humility.**

-not just like, metaphorical equivalence
+not just like, a metaphorical equivalence
-or they look a whole lot like each other
+or how they look and behave a lot like each other.

-they are exactly the same entity.
+no—they're *the exact same entity.*
-**it's an inherent function of thermodynamics.**
+**that's an inherent function of thermodynamics.**

-humility is the only thing entropy can't dissolve.

 every structure faces entropy's audit;
-but *only* coherence survives the reckoning.
+but only humility survives the reckoning.
+the single thing chaos cannot dissolve.

 **human history is littered with structures**
-**that didn't metabolize their own complexity.**
+**that failed to metabolize their own complexity.**

 systems that collapsed and disappeared
-as **the façade of their certainty**
+*as the façade of their certainty*
-**met the chaos of their entropy**.
+*met the chaos of their entropy*.

 there's no right or wrong here.
 it has nothing to do with correctness.